What is the chemistry of Percocet?

 Recreational users or those addicted to the point of using extensive amounts of Percocet sometimes break up the pills for snorting or using in injections.
 People who take it by prescription are advised to always swallow tablets whole—chewing can release the active ingredients too fast, resulting in overdose or increased risk of addiction.

 Fortunately, doctors have become more aware of the risks in prescribing Percocet and other opioids.

-What are the signs of illicit use of Percocet?
+What are the signs and symptoms of Percocet abuse or addiction?

 Symptoms of abuse or addiction include: constant drowsiness, unexplained bursts of euphoria, “pinpoint pupils” in the eyes, chronic constipation or nausea, “drunken” behavior in the absence of alcohol consumption, tolerance or dependence on the drug, requesting prescription refills with unusual frequency, becoming negligent of everyday responsibilities, “losing” money or personal property for unexplained reasons (which may indicate money is being spent for drugs), and giving up priorities such as work or family responsibilities.